m3dwards/parity-website/content/directory/kinetic/index.md

   image = "logo.jpg"
 [[products]]
   title = "Is your company worth free editorial?" description = "Free seminar to see if you’re getting your fair share of editorial.
-Join us for a 30 minute Zoom/Facebook live tour of what editors want." price_prx = "FREE" price_gbp = "" category = "Business Services"
+Join us for a 30 minute videocall to discuss what editors want." price_prx = "FREE" price_gbp = "" category = "Business Services"